 Melanin’s primary role is to protect the skin from damaging UV light from the sun, which can cause skin cancer.
 When skin is exposed to UV light, melanocytes start producing melanin, creating a suntan.

 People who have more pheomelanin will have paler skin.
 People who have more eumelanin will have darker skin.
 Research on evolution shows that historically, populations closer to the equator

 In general, females have lighter skin than males.
 This

-Psoriasis: this is another inflammatory skin disease.
+- Psoriasis: This is an auto-inflammatory skin disease.
 It causes red, flaky patches to appear on the skin.

-There are a number of reasons why the skin goes through these changes.
-One important factor is exposure to UV rays, which also increases the risk of skin cancer.
+There are a number of reasons why the skin goes through these changes as a person ages.
+These

-The skin is a large, complex organ with a wide range of vital roles.
-From protecting us from pathogens to helping us maintain the right temperature, we certainly couldn’t do without our skin!
+The skin is a large, complex organ with a wide range of vital roles, from protecting people from pathogens to helping maintain the right body temperature.
+People would not be able to live without skin.